mcahny/vps/docs/DATASET.md

 ```

 ### Directory Structure
 Necessary data for training, testing, and evaluation are as follows.
+You may delete other data for disk usage.
 ```
 mmdetection
 ├── mmdet